BennyCollins/game_strategies/README.md

 ![Frequency Graph of Different Outcomes](/src/outcome_freq_red_strategies.png)

-We can see from the graph that when the minimum red threshold is set to 0.5, the outcome with the highest frequency of occurence is A)
+We can see from the graph that when the minimum red threshold is set to 0.5, the outcome with the highest frequency of occurence is *Halts: More Than One Red Card Left (Win)*, followed by *Halts: More Than One Red Card Left (Lose)*.
+This shows that for the lower red threshold values, we generally halt the game before we only have one red left, as it is much easier to satisfy the parameters of more than half of the cards left being red.
+However, as this parameter increases in value, we can see that these two outcome types decrease in frequency while the other two outcomes increase.
+Once the minimum red threshold has been increased to 0.8, the large-scale changes in frequency have mostly occurred already and the frequencies begin to level out for each outcome ()